Ashraf786alam/Library-Management/README.md

 iv.
 User can search the book record on the basis of book title.

-iv.
+v.
 Admin can delete and update a book from the particular book record.